reshma-a84/hashnode-backup/cm2szq8wa000609mf5obd869b.md

 }
 ```

-Since the IP requires a CIDR notation, we use
+Since the Security Group requires a proper CIDR notation, we use

 ```bash
 "${data.external.my_ip.result["ip"]}/32"